Berossus: Memory

 In later centuries, Berossus was remembered as a great astronomer, prophet, sage, and historiographer.
 For example, Pliny the Elder reports that a statue of Berossus was put up by the inhabitants of Athens due to the accuracy of his future-predictions.
 Another figure, Pausanias, says that Berossus was the father of the Hebrew Sibyl.

 In an isolated report from Vitruvius, it is claimed that Berossus founded a school of astronomy at the Island of Kos, although this is typically dismissed as a later invention.
 Some historians have suggested that the tale originated to provide a story that creates continuity between Babylonian and Greek astronomy.

 Berossus gained a reputation so that many authors in subsequent centuries would falsely attribute his name to their own works so as to increase its prestige.

 In 1498, Annius of Viterbo claimed to have discovered lost books of Berossus.
 These were in fact an elaborate forgery.
 However, they greatly influenced Renaissance ways of thinking about population and migration, because Annius provided a list of kings from Japhet onwards, filling a historical gap following the Biblical account of the Flood.
 Annius also introduced characters from classical sources into the biblical framework, publishing his account as Commentaria super opera diversorum auctorum de antiquitatibus loquentium (Commentaries on the Works of Various Authors Discussing Antiquity).
 One consequence was sophisticated theories about Celtic races with Druid priests in Western Europe.

+The crater Berosus on the Moon was named after him.